polubis/Billespace/README.md

 ### e2e

-Every scenario from `scenarios` directory should be covered with e2e test.
+Every scenario from the `scenarios` directory should be covered with the e2e test.

 Command to run e2e tests: `npx nx e2e billespace-e2e --watch`